 2. Location and operational area: The business description usually begins with a short description of the industry.
 When describing the industry, discuss the present outlook as well as future possibilities.
 You should also provide information on all the various markets within the industry, including any new products or developments that will benefit or adversely affect your business.
 Base all of your observations on reliable data and be sure to footnote sources of information as appropriate.

-3. Method of operation: When describing your business, the first thing you need to concentrate on is its structure, i.e., wholesale, retail, food service, manufacturing or service oriented.
-Also state whether the business is new or already established.
+3. Method of operation: When describing your business, the first thing you need to concentrate on is its structure, i.e., wholesale, retail, food service, manufacturing, or service-oriented.
+Also, state whether the business is new or already established.
 A very major part of the Business Description is detailed information about the team.

 4. Defining the prospective market and the customers: You should also mention, who you will sell to, how the product will be distributed, and the business’s support systems.
-Support may come in the form of advertising, promotions and customer services.
+Support may come in the form of advertising, promotions, and customer services.

 5. Type of business and services offered: Once you’ve described the business, you need to describe the products or services you intended to market.
-The product description statement should be computed enough to give the reader a clean idea of your identification.
-You may want to emphasize any unique features or variations from concept that can typically be found in the industry.
+The product description statement should be computed enough to give the reader a clear idea of your identification.
+You may want to emphasize any unique features or variations from concepts that can typically be found in the industry.
 Be specific in showing how you will give your business a competitive edge.
 The revenue model you propose must also be touched upon in the business description.

-III Marketing plan:
+III Marketing plan

 1. The marketing plan is the result of the meticulous analysis of the market analysis.
-A market analysis forces the business entity to become familiar with all aspects of the market so that the target market can be defined and the company can position its product and or services in order to garner its share of market.
+A market analysis forces the business entity to become familiar with all aspects of the market so that the target market can be defined and the company can position its product and or services in order to garner its share of the market.

-2. The market analysis also helps to understand market dynamics, enables to work out pricing, packaging, promotion and positioning strategy vis-a-vis its potential competitors.
+2. The market analysis also helps to understand market dynamics, enables to work out pricing, packaging, promotion, and positioning strategy vis-a-vis its potential competitors.
 It helps understand ad apprise competitive environment and competitive advantage it could have or generate through strategic business decisions.

 4. The target market narrows down the total market by concentrating on the segmentation factor that will determine the total addressable market – the total number of users within the sphere of the business’ influence.
-The segmentation factor can be geographic, customer- attribute or product oriented.
+The segmentation factor can be geographic, customer- attribute, or product-oriented.